-Make measurements on the collection periods by performing the connection test steps, which are described in the notes about collecting records in the Release Notes.
+Make measurements on the collection periods the connection test by following steps.
 Determine the maximum value from the time periods required to collect the data for all the monitored hosts in these measurements.

 As a guideline, the average time needed to collect performance data per monitored host is 5 seconds for a host running Windows and 20 seconds for one running UNIX.
 If your measurement results are much greater than these values, review your environment so that they can be closer to the average values above.